 Bright Nights at Forest Park, Springfield (November 25, 2020–January 3, 2021)

 A premier lighting experience of the Northeast, Bright Nights at Forest Park has been held in Springfield, Massachusetts, since 1995.
-Over the years, more than 5.4 million visitors have visited the park during Christmas time.
+Over the years, more than 5 million visitors have visited the park during Christmas time.
 This light display has been named one of the Top 100 Attractions in North America by the American Bus Association seven times.
-Stroll through the amazing Winter Garden, Jurassic World, Kwanzaa, and Everett Barney Mansion.
-Kids love Toy Land, featuring Milton Bradley and Hasbro iconic toys and games.
-Marvel the Springfield Thunderbirds and other iconic displays such as the American Flag, Never Land, Spirit of the Season, Seuss Land, Victorian Village, Blizzard Tunnel, and the Giant Poinsettia Candles.
+Stroll through the amazing Winter Garden, Kwanzaa, Jurassic World, and Everett Barney Mansion.
+Kids love Toy Land, featuring Milton Bradley and Hasbro's iconic toys and games.
+Marvel at the iconic LED displays such as the American Flag, Never Land, Spirit of the Season, Seuss Land, Victorian Village, Blizzard Tunnel, and the Giant Poinsettia Candles.

 Night Lights at Tower Hill Botanic Garden, Boylston (canceled in 2020)